 Halloween means fall and all the wonderful sights, smells and traditions of this favorite season!
-Sadly, this year will probably look pretty different.
-Here are a few alternative Halloween ideas for 2020 to keep the kids (and moms) happy!
+Thanks to COVID, many people are choosing to do Halloween differently.
+Here are a few alternative Halloween ideas to keep the kids (and parents) safe and happy!

 I’m like every other warm-blooded human on the internet in that I LOVE fall.
 The apple cider, cinnamon donuts, hay rides and pumpkin patches…I’m here for it!

 Halloween, however, is NOT my fave.
 I blame too many late nights making handmade Halloween costumes, only to have kids change their minds about what they want to be at the last minute.
 Plus the sugar-highs.
 And the stranger danger.
 Need I go on?

 That’s why I’m actually quite excited to be doing things a little differently this year, thanks to COVID precautions.
 We’re determined to make the best of it!

 Here are 5 easy ways to find Halloween safe and fun, no matter what the world throws at us…

 Some families are still avoiding Trick-or-Treating as well as the usual church or community Halloween parties, so why not consider hosting a small get-together outside, with a handful of family members?

 The best part is that you get to completely control how much junk food is available at your party.
 You could totally still have candy if your kids demand it (maybe in piñata or game form?) or skip it altogether and serve yummy, Halloween themed snacks like these.

 Plan a costume parade